-This application note fully describes the working of a code hopping decoder implemented on a Microchip PIC16C56 microcontroller.
-Background is given on the various KEELOQ[®] code hopping encoders that can be used with the decoder, the decoder hardware described, and descriptions of the various software modules comprising the system.
-The software can be used to implement a stand-alone decoder or integrated with full function security systems.
-The decoder supports the Microchip HCS200, HCS201, HCS300, HCS301, HCS360, HCS361 and HCS410 KEELOQ Code Hopping Encoders.
+This application note fully describes the working of a code hopping decoder implemented on a Microchip PIC16C54 microcontroller.
+The PIC16C54 is smaller than the PIC16C56 used in the normal decoder (AN642) or the secure learn decoder (AN652).
+A simplified learning scheme with all encoders sharing a common key and a simplified counter synchronization scheme has been used to reduce the code space requirements.
+The use of a common key reduces the security of the system.
+The simple decoder can learn up to 15 encoders.
+This application note describes the various KEELOQ® code hopping encoders that can be used with the decoder, the decoder hardware, and the various software modules comprising the system.
+The software can be used to implement a stand alone decoder or integrated with full function security systems.
+The decoder supports the Microchip HCS200, HCS300, HCS301, HCS360, HCS361 and HCS410 KEELOQ Code Hopping Encoders.